ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/local-plugins-customization.md

 Also, the table/collection name won't be `users` because you already have a `User` model.
 That's why, the framework will automatically prefix the table/collection name for this model with the name of the plugin.
 Which means in our example, the table/collection name of the `User` model of our plugin `Users & Permissions` will be `users-permissions_users`.
 If you want to force the table/collection name of the plugin's model, you can add the `collectionName` attribute in your model.

-Please refer to the [Models documentation](/developer-docs/latest/development/backend-customization.md#models) for more information.
+Please refer to the [Models documentation](/developer-docs/latest/development/backend-customization.md#models) 了解详情.

 ### Policies